influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 </dt>

 We recommended performing rolling restarts on the nodes after the license key update.
-Restart one Meta, Data, or Enterprise service at a time and wait for it to come back up successfully.
+Restart one meta, data, or Enterprise service at a time and wait for it to come back up successfully.
 The cluster should remain unaffected as long as only one node is restarting at a time as long as there are two or more data nodes.